10 More of the Strongest Link Monsters in Yu-Gi-Oh

 Unlike our prior entries, Trickstar Foxywitch demands her two (or more) materials possess the fairy-type, so you'll only run her in your fairy builds.
 However, when Foxywitch is special summoned (this helpfully includes both her link summon and any graveyard revivals), you get to inflict 200 damage to your opponent for each card they control!
 When tallying up their monsters, spells, and traps, this can quickly exceed 1000 or more pain and help turn the tide of the duel.

 Additionally, when this link summoned card is destroyed by battle or effect, you can special summon a link 2 or lower Trickstar monster from your extra deck, then once again inflict 200 damage to your opponent for each card they control.
 Foxywitch won't go down without a fight, simultaneously fielding you another link monster while slamming your foe with more indirect damage, making a burn-deck win more than possible.
-Beyond that, she helpfully wields a solid ATK of 2200 and link rating of 3 despite only needing two materials.
+Beyond that, she helpfully wields a solid ATK of 2200, enough to overcome most non-tributed main deck monsters.

 5. Topologic Bomber Dragon